 Don’t be that person who raves about a company then sells his/her shares the second some bad news comes out.
 That is poor investing.
 Investing in a strong company but then noticing that the company is in a steady decline due to poor decisions over time does in fact merit a sell, for the most part.
 But key word is “over time”.
 Do your research before you start unloading shares.

 This, right here, is my golden egg.
 Dividends are like putting a quarter in a gumball machine and getting a free gumball every month (while the gumball flavours get better and better) just by putting your hand out!
 Dividends on a stock is the sweet spot of investing for the long-term.
 While your company is working hard behind the scenes, you may get paid a percentage of the stock price every month, quarter, or annually, just for owning the stock!
 I will share with you the benefits of dividends on another post, but just know that dividends have the capability to catapult your wealth building.

 DRIPs (Dividend Re-Investment Plan) are set up in such a way that if your accumulated dividend you get every month, quarter, or year totals or exceeds the stock price of that company, it will automatically reinvest it and buy you the equivalent amount of shares with those dividends.
 Basically, your investments are investing into themselves!
 This is millionaire/billionaire status talk!!

 2019 can be destined to be your year if you plan things out wisely and ensure that wealth building is on your list of priorities.
 It may seem small at first that you can only invest a few hundreds of dollars every so often, but think about how that multiplies over the years with increased income, dividends, and stock appreciation!
 You will look back to these days and thank yourself for starting when you did, while you are relaxing in your villa overlooking an ocean of unprecedented freedom and opportunity.

 Until next time,

 Live Long and Prosperous.

-Follow his Facebook Page for Post Updates and Events.
+Follow my Facebook Page for Post Updates and Events.